-Susan Gunn’s paintings reveal a sculptural physicality that reflect an enquiry into the fragility of their existence.
+Susan Gunn’s ground paintings reveal a sculptural physicality that embody a tacit strength and fragility.

 "In Gunn’s paintings there is a subtle tension between the golden section formalism of their geometry and the unruliness of the free-form cracking.
 They each balance control and abandon, deliberation and chance.
 This is not the frivolous feminine but the ferocious one, celebrating healing from trauma and taking up space, unapologetically…majestically.
 Her visceral, loaded work has the monochromatic discipline of Robert Ryman and the meticulous abstraction of Callum Innes" Curator Cherry Smyth